 What are the main side effects after a hair transplant?
-This is a common question asked by our patients visiting The Treatment Rooms London.
+This is a common question asked by our patients visiting our Hair Transplant Clinic at The Treatment Rooms London.
 This blog will aim to inform you about the main side effects you need to be aware of such as:

 - Pain in the scalp donor and recipient area

 - Swelling around your hair transplant, forehead and eyes

 - Bleeding at the donor or recipient site

 - Crusting of the implanted grafts or at the donor site

 - Inflammation or infection of the hair grafts